imroc/req/README.md

 **Set Path Parameter**

-Use `PathParam` to replace variable in the url path:
+Use `SetPathParam` or `SetPathParams` to replace variable in the url path:

 ```go
 client := req.C().DevMode()